epbrijesh/Odonates_of_Kerala_App/README.md

 This app is designed to help nature enthusiasts, researchers, and curious minds learn about and identify Odonata species found in Kerala.

 v.3.0.0
-- Digital Field Guide works completely offline.
+- Digital Field Guide works offline.
 - A comprehensive database of Odonate diversity in Kerala.
 - Species Profiles: High-quality images, taxonomic details and behavior notes.
 - Create your own checklists.